omar-elamin/brainbar/README.md

 ### Raycast Integration (Recommended)

 For even faster access, use [Raycast](https://raycast.com) to launch BrainBar with any hotkey:
+1. Import the provided launch script from this project into Raycast
-1. Set your preferred hotkey (e.g., `⇧⌘Space`)
+2. Set your preferred hotkey (e.g., `⇧⌘Space`)
-2. Now launch BrainBar instantly from anywhere
+3. Now launch BrainBar instantly from anywhere

 ### Usage